Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Log level: info</pre>

 - 3.4.5 Block <br>
 The last security group will block everything else.
-For now, we use a single rule:
+For now, we use a single rule:<pre>
 Direction: In
 Action: Reject
-Enable: Yes
+Enable: Yes</pre>

 This rule works as a catch-all, and must be set as the last firewall rule, wheter it's applied at node level or VM level.
 We chose reject over drop to get instant feedback (connection refused instead of timeout).

-- 3.4.6 Set up Firewall
+- 3.4.6 Set up Firewall<br>
 Every security group is added to the rocky-base VM.
-Double-check that the firewall is enabled at every level.
+Double-check that the firewall is enabled.
 If it's disabled at one level, it will also be disabled at every lower level.
 Proxmox will apply rules automatically.
-Go into the server shell to confirm that the firewall is running with: <pre>pve-firewall status</pre>
+You can go into the server shell to confirm that the firewall is running with: <pre>pve-firewall status</pre>

 The firewall can also be compiled to check for errors with: <pre>pve-firewall compile > firewall.txt</pre>